World News

 Simplicity in the Pizza Business

-The first business I ever ran on my own was a pizza parlor in upstate New York.
-It was where I learned to keep things simple.
-I did not own the pizza parlor by the way, but I was a general manager with the authority to do whatever I wanted with the place.
+My first business was a pizza parlor in upstate New York.
+It was there that I learned to keep things simple.
+I did not own the pizza parlor, but I was a general manager with the authority to do whatever I wanted with it.

-My inclination was to expand our menu beyond the basics.
+I am inclined to expand our menu beyond the basics.
 However, the owner cautioned me against doing so.
-He told me to just wait six months and then take a look at what the competition was doing.
+He told me to wait six months and then look at what the competition was doing.
 It was smart advice.
-Those other pizza parlors with the more extensive menus all went one of two ways: they either cut their menus back to the basics or went out of business altogether.
+Those other pizza parlors with the more extensive menus all went one of two ways: they cut their menus back to the basics or went out of business altogether.

 Choose Something and Do It Right

 Running the pizza parlor taught me the wisdom of choosing something to do and doing it right.
-Pizza, wings, and sandwiches were our specialty.
-So that is what we focused on.
-I am proud to say that the business is still operating successfully, nearly 40 years later.
+Pizza, wings, and sandwiches were our specialty, so we focused on that.
+I am proud that the business is still operating successfully nearly 40 years later.

-In Seraphim Plastics’ case, they figured out how to cost-effectively recycle industrial scrap plastic.
-They found their niche.
-They found their one thing and they do it better than anyone else.
-That is why they continue to be an industry leader in the seven states in which they operate.
+In Seraphim Plastics’ case, they figured out how to recycle industrial scrap plastic cost-effectively.
+They found their niche, discovered their one thing, and did it better than anyone else.
+That is why they remain an industry leader in the seven states they operate in.

 As I near retirement, I spend more time paying attention to how companies do business.
-Some businesses still complicate things unnecessarily.
-Others keep things as simple as they can.
-I’ll leave you to figure out which ones make money and which ones struggle.
+Some businesses still complicate things unnecessarily, while others keep things as simple as possible.
+I’ll leave you to figure out which ones make money and struggle.
 For my money, a simple business plan is the way to go.